jamesheald/COIN/README.md

 ### Storing variables

 Online inference can be performed without storing in memory all the past values of all variables inferred by the COIN model, and so to reduce memory requirements, the past values of variables are only stored if they need to be analysed.
-To store a specific variable on all trials, add the name of the variable to the store property.
+To store a specific variable on every trial, add the name of the variable to the store property.
 For example, to store the Kalman gains and responsibilities:
 ```
 obj.store = {'k','cPost'};
 ```
 This property must be set before running the model.
 The stored variables can be analysed after running the model.
-For example, the Kalman gain of the context with the highest responsibility can be computed for each particle on each trial:
+For example, to compute the Kalman gain of the context with the highest responsibility for each particle on each trial:
 ```
 for trial = 1:numel(obj.x) % loop over trials
     for particle = 1:obj.P % loop over particles